 It can be hard to figure out what the best Irish charities to donate to are.
 Especially if you’re looking to make a charity donation online quickly.
 Sure there are a couple of newspaper articles about charity spending and even an online post or two.
 There’s even a pretty exhaustive (and exhausting) check list published by some charities themselves.
 But unfortunately these resources often aren’t that up to date or useful in practice.

-But there isn’t really any definitive list of what the best Irish charities to donate to are.
+There isn’t really any definitive list of what the best Irish charities to donate to in 2018 are.
 Or for any other year for that matter.
 And many charities are actually technically nonprofits which can confuse things.

 So in this blog post I’m going to give you a quick step-by-step guide about how to pick the best Irish charity to donate to based on your own interests and values.

 Using this guide you’ll quickly be able to come up with your own customised list of the top 100 charities to donate to in Ireland.
 Or even just your own top 10 list of Irish charities if you use the search filters cleverly.

 Why isn’t there a list of the best Irish charities to donate to?

 The reason there isn’t any definitive list of the best Irish charities to donate to is because what defines the best charity list is always going to be very subjective.
 The cause that matters most to one person might not be important at all to someone else.